vidyar/shippabledocs1/sources/start.rst

 **Step 1** : Sign Up
 --------------------

 Shippable uses Github as an auth provider and as a result you need a Github account to use us.
 Clicking on the Signin/Signup button will take you to Github app authorization page that requests you to give Read/Write permissions to your repos.
-You can authotize only for Public repos or both Private and public.
+You can authorize only for public repos or both private and public.

 .. note::
     We request write permissions to add deploy keys to your repos so that webhooks work.
 We do not touch anything else in the repo.